Crowdfunding: History

 Funding by collecting small donations from many people has a long history with many roots.
 Books have been funded in this way in the past; authors and publishers would advertise book projects in praenumeration or subscription schemes.
 The book would be written and published if enough subscribers signaled their readiness to buy the book once it was out.
 The subscription business model is not exactly crowdfunding, since the actual flow of money only begins with the arrival of the product.
 However, the list of subscribers has the power to create the necessary confidence among investors that is needed to risk the publication.

-War bonds are theoretically a form of crowdfunding military conflicts.
+War bonds are theoretically a form of crowdfunding for military conflicts.
 London's mercantile community saved the Bank of England in the 1730s when customers demanded their pounds to be converted into gold – they supported the currency until confidence in the pound was restored, thus crowdfunding their own money.
 A clearer case of modern crowdfunding is Auguste Comte's scheme to issue notes for the public support of his further work as a philosopher.
 The "Première Circulaire Annuelle adressée par l'auteur du Système de Philosophie Positive" was published on March 14, 1850, and several of these notes, blank and with sums, have survived.
 The cooperative movement of the 19th and 20th centuries is a broader precursor.
 It generated collective groups, such as community or interest-based groups, pooling subscribed funds to develop new concepts, products, and means of distribution and production, particularly in rural areas of Western Europe and North America.
 In 1885, when government sources failed to provide funding to build a monumental base for the Statue of Liberty, a newspaper-led campaign attracted small donations from 160,000 donors.